Elections services for voters with specific needs

 If you do not have a California driver license or California identification card, you can still use this form to apply to register to vote by completing the online interview by 11:59:59 p.m.
 Pacific Time on the 15th calendar day before an election.

-You may complete a Voter Registration Card at the Santa Cruz County Elections Office located at 701 Ocean St., Room 210 in Santa Cruz, CA.
+You may complete a Voter Registration Card at the Santa Cruz County Elections Office,701 Ocean St., Room 210 in Santa Cruz.

 Voter Registration Cards are also available at many public locations in Santa Cruz County including U.S. Post Offices, public libraries, Department of Motor Vehicles offices, as well as many government offices.